ctrlplusb/react-jobs/README.md

-> NOTE: This is an alpha release.
+> NOTE: This is an beta release.
 The previous "stable" is on the `0.x.x` branch.

 # react-jobs 💼